Technology-Notes/lukesampson-scoop-wiki/App-Manifests.md

     * `script`: A string of commands to be executed as an installer/uninstaller instead of `file`.
     * `args`: An array of arguments to pass to the installer.
 Optional.
     * `keep`: `"true"` if the installer should be kept after running (for future uninstallation, as an example).
 If omitted or set to any other value, the installer will be deleted after running.
 See [`extras/oraclejdk`](https://github.com/lukesampson/scoop-extras/blob/master/oraclejdk.json) for an example.
 This option will be ignored when used in an `uninstaller` directive.
 * `license`: The software license for the program.
 For well-known licenses, please use the identifier found at https://spdx.org/licenses/ For other licenses, use the URL of the license, if available.
-Otherwise, use “Freeware”, “Shareware”, or “Custom”, as appropriate.
+Otherwise, use “Freeware”, “Proprietary”, or “Shareware”, as appropriate.
+If dual licensed, seperate licenses with a comma.
 * `notes`: A string with a message to be displayed after installing the app.
 * `persist` A string or array of strings of directories and files to persist inside the data directory for the app.
 [Persistent data](Persistent-data)
 * `pre_install` | `post_install` : A string or array of strings of the commands to be executed before or after an application is installed.
 (Available variables: `$dir`, `$persist_dir`, `$version` many more (_check the `lib/install` script_))